NuneTadevosyan/Car_number_detection/README.md

 # Car_number_detection
 The task was to detect car number plate.
-The solution could be implemented to ways using image-processing approach and Computer Vision approach.
+The solution could be implemented two ways using image-processing approach and Computer Vision approach.
 For the former I used CUDA OpenCV library.
 I made an assumption that plate will always be rectangulare shape no matter the anlge of the picture.
 The project asks for the path of the image as a command line argument and processes it.

 ![alt text](https://github.com/NuneTadevosyan/Car_number_detection/blob/master/Imgs/car2.jpg?raw=true)